vizdr/final-project-assignment-app-vizdr/README.md

 ## final-project-assignment-app-vizdr

-application part of the final [project](https://github.com/cu-ecen-aeld/final-project-vizdr) for Specialization Advanced Embedded Linux Development cu-ecen-aeld ECEA - 5307
+It is the application part of the final [project](https://github.com/cu-ecen-aeld/final-project-vizdr) for Specialization Advanced Embedded Linux Development cu-ecen-aeld ECEA - 5307

+One can found links on Yocto repo from the link above.

+## Wiki

+Wiki page of the entire progect can be found [here](https://github.com/cu-ecen-aeld/final-project-vizdr/wiki)

 ## Schedule Page